decisionmechanics/lt1910/notes/Functional programming.md

 React, the most popular web application development library, actively encourages a functional programming style using JS/TS.

-A grasp of functional programming constructs and idioms will make your future encounter with React less taxing.
 It’s also a great way to approach programming in general.

 ### What is functional programming?

 Functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions, avoiding changing state and mutable data.

 It emphasises